rbisdorff/Digraph3/docSphinx/tutorial.rst

      (['a2', 'a4', 'a5'], frozenset({'a2', 'a5', 'a4'})),
      (['a2', 'a4', 'a1'], frozenset({'a2', 'a1', 'a4'}))]

-Condorcet's approach for determining the winner of an election is hence not decisive in all circomstances and we need to exploit more sophisticated approaches for finding the winner of the election on the basis of the majority margins of the given linear ballots (see [BIS-2008]_).
+Condorcet's approach for determining the winner of an election is hence not decisive in all circumstances and we need to exploit more sophisticated approaches for finding the winner of the election on the basis of the majority margins of the given linear ballots (see [BIS-2008]_).

-Many more tools for exploiting voting results are available, see the thechnical documentation of the :ref:`votingDiGraphs-label`.
+Many more tools for exploiting voting results are available, see the technical documentation of the :ref:`votingDiGraphs-label`.

 Back to :ref:`Tutorial-label`